Boy, 15, Shot In The Head During School Shooting 'Extremely Lucky'

 Randy Paige reported from County-USC Medical where four victims were taken.

-But Paige reports that wasn’t the case for the 15-year-old male victim.
+But Paige reports that wasn’t the case for the boy shot in the head.

 Dr. Strumwasser said the girl who had been shot in the wrist received only minor injuries.